10 Powerful Habits of Mentally Strong People: Insights from Psychology.

 Change is inevitable.
 Mentally strong people understand this and have cultivated a mindset of adaptability.
 Rather than viewing change as a threat, they see it as an opportunity for growth.
 They aren't rigidly attached to the status quo.
 By developing a flexible mindset, they not only reduce anxiety around uncertainty but also increase their ability to innovate and learn.

 This habit is grounded in neuroplasticity, the brain's ability to rewire itself in response to new experiences.
-When we actively embrace change, we’re essentially training our brain to be more resilient.
+When we actively embrace change, we're essentially training our brains to be more resilient.

 2. They focus on what they can control.

-One of the most empowering habits mentally strong people practice is the ability to let go of things they can’t control.
+One of the most empowering habits mentally strong people practice is letting go of things they can't control.
 Worrying about circumstances outside of our control is a fast track to burnout and frustration.
 Instead, mentally strong individuals concentrate their energy on things they can influence: their thoughts, actions, and responses to situations.
-This is a form of cognitive reframing where they focus on personal agency rather than external events.
+This is a form of cognitive reframing that focuses on personal agency rather than external events.

 hey practice gratitude regularly.